h4ck3rm1k3/db-docs/index.md

 }
 ```

-compile and run it, like this:
+compile and run it:

 ```sh
 go build main.go
 ./main
 ```

-## Mapping structs to columns
+A new item should be appended to our "demo" table.

-While `upper.io/db` will work fine with Go maps, using structs is the
+**Note:** `upper.io/db` works fine with maps but using structs is the
 recommended way for mapping table rows or collection elements into Go values,
-as they provide more control and customization on how columns are mapped.
+as they provide more expressiveness on how columns are actually mapped.

+This is the end of the SQLite example but we'll continue exploring the API.

 ### Defining a struct

-You can map database column names to struct fields in a similar way the
+You can map database column names to struct properties in a similar way the
 `encoding/json` package does.

 In this example: